clj-kondo/clj-kondo/doc/ai/adr/0003-backward-arg-type-inference.md

 ## Caveats

 - `cond`-style branch suppression is per-form.
-A conditional analyzed through the generic catch-all that is not in the rule 4 list would leak constraints.
-- Predicate `:poly` marking keys on `types/predicate->tag`, so a new predicate added there tightens inference automatically (`nil?` already does: a nil-checked param is not inferred).
+Unresolved calls count as branches, but a resolved macro analyzed through the generic catch-all has its args treated as evaluated code, consistent with how call-site checking already treats macro args.
 - The `{:infer ..}` entries enlarge cached `:arities` slightly.
 - The param-infer atoms key on binding maps.
 Fine today: the same long-lived objects are looked up repeatedly, hasheq is cached after the first hash, and